jasmineyz/decision-trees-and-random-forests/README.md

   geom_point(aes(day, margin)) +
   geom_step(aes(day, y_hat), col = "red")
 ```
+This plot compares the **actual polling margins** (black points) against the **predicted margins** from the decision tree model (red step line) over time.

+The black points represent the original data, showing considerable variation (or noise) in polling margins on different days.
+The red step function shows the decision tree’s predictions, which remain constant within each region defined by the tree’s splits.

+The step-like behavior reflects the nature of decision trees:
+- Rather than modeling smooth, continuous changes, decision trees create *piecewise constant approximations* of the data.
+- Each horizontal segment of the red line corresponds to a "leaf node" in the tree, predicting a single value for all days falling within that range.

+While the model captures broad shifts in the polling margin over time, it does not attempt to fit the noise or minor fluctuations in the data.
+This characteristic makes decision trees useful for uncovering major patterns while avoiding overfitting to random variation.

 ### 3. Cross-Validation Plot (Decision Tree on mnist_27 dataset)
 <img src="images/cv_plot_decision_tree_mnist27.png" width="600" alt="Cross Validation for Decision Tree on mnist_27">